 sudo apt update

-This command checks for updates in your Flatpak applications and applies them.
+This command checks for and applies updates to all your Flatpak applications, ensuring they remain up-to-date.

 sudo apt remove digikam